haukex/bisectalk/README.md

 This repository contains all the material for the talk:

-- The recording of the talk and the player in the `pages` directory, served by GitHub at <https://haukex.github.io/bisectalk>
+- The recording of the talk and the player in the `docs` directory, served by GitHub at <https://haukex.github.io/bisectalk>

 - The `cpanfile` that lists the dependencies for the repository,